30% need Same Day HPV Lab Test for Women and Men

 - We provide support through WhatsApp during our business hours.

-But what does the HPV Variant Exam detect?
+But what does the HPV Urine DNA Test Lab Kit detect?

-Please make your appointment online and visit us on-site to take your self-swab HPV Genotype sample.
-Additionally, do note that you must present your ID for your appointment.
+Please first make the appointment online and then visit us on-site to take your self-swab sample at the London clinic location.
+Additionally, please bring your ID to your appointment.

-Make an online appointment for or just walk into one of our clinic locations.
+Make an online appointment for HPV Genotype or just walk into one of our clinic locations.

 Complete sample collection yourself in our clinic.